gauravsm31/Air_Pollution_Mapping/README.md

 We apply three approaches for mapping and prediction:

-1. Using Bellkor recommendation system, and achieved an overall R2 = 0.928 for measuring the PM level trend (Su Ye - "Bellkor_data_process.py", "Bellkor_SGD.py", "Bellkor_data_process.py")
+1. Using Bellkor recommendation system, and achieved an overall Rsquared = 0.928 for measuring the PM level trend (Su Ye - "Bellkor_data_process.py", "Bellkor_SGD.py", "Bellkor_data_process.py")

 2. PM levels are mapped and predicted onto 1km X 1km grid points over the city using semi-supervised classification.
 L1-regularized logistic regression along with expectation maximization results in 69.5% accuracy for mapping and 61.5% - 52% accuracy for prediction from 1 hr - 4 hrs respectively.
 (Gaurav Mahamuni - "Semi-supervised Classification of Pollution.ipynb")

-3. A measurement of the PM level trend using radial basis function interpolation achieved an overall R2 = 0.873.
+3. A measurement of the PM level trend using radial basis function interpolation achieved an overall R squared = 0.873.
 (Mingyu Wang)

 ![alt text](https://github.com/gauravsm31/CSE547-Air-Pollution-Mapping/blob/master/150_og.png)
 PM2.5 (particulate matter size less than 2.5 micrometers) concentration labels for 7th March 6:00 AM at 29 sensor location.